SharanyaMohan-30/Deep-Learning/README.md

-# This repository consists of Programming assignmenets for Deep learning.
+# This repository consists of Programming assignments for Deep learning.